 I've presented the material in a few different ways as you'll see below.
 There are instructions on each paper, but I'll dive into them a bit more below.

 For now, go ahead and print out your worksheets by clicking on the photos below and then click the printer icon.
+If you aren't exactly sure what to do with each paper, be sure to check out the more detailed instructions that I have written out for each worksheet below.

 In the first paper, students will work on both 'one more than' and 'one less than'.
 In the columns on the left, your child needs to add one to the number given.
 On the right side, students should write the number that is one less than the number shown.